whitedark9/medical-notes/src/pages/anaesthesia/index.md

 ## 4. Sedation

-> A state of calm or sleepiness that reduces anxiety and discomfort, often used in combination with local or regional anesthesia.
+> A state of calm or sleepiness that reduces anxiety and discomfort, often used in combination with local or regional anaesthesia.

 ### Levels